HNLMS Tjerk Hiddes (G16): War service

 Acceptance trials started on 6 May; she was commissioned into the Royal Netherlands Navy service on 27 May and Tjerk Hiddes was allocated to serve with the British Royal Navy's 7th Destroyer Flotilla in the Eastern Fleet.

 At Scapa Flow, in June and early July, she worked-up with the Home Fleet and prepared for foreign service.
 In mid-July at the Clyde, she joined the escort of military convoy WS21P from the Clyde to the Indian Ocean.
 During the voyage, on 5 August the convoy was augmented by eight ships of Convoy AS4, carrying equipment for the 8th Army in Egypt.
 On 20 August, Tjerk Hiddes and Nepal left the convoy, sailing to Kilindini, in Kenya.

 In September, Tjerk Hiddes joined the forces allocated to support landings to complete the occupation of Madagascar (Operation Streamline Jane), which was under the control of Vichy forces, and participated in preparatory exercises.
 On 9 September she left Kilindini to rendezvous with the assault convoy and its escort on passage to Majunga for the landings.
 The two Dutch destroyers, Van Galen and Tjerk Hiddes were deployed as screen for HMS Illustrious.

 On 26–27 September, Tjerk Hiddes returned to Kilindini for convoy escort duties in the Indian Ocean.
 (At this time, other vessels of the 7th Flotilla were returning from detached service in Mediterranean.)
 Escort duties continued through October until her deployment for convoy defence between Sydney and Fremantle, under the control of the United States 7th Fleet.

-This duty continued until January 1944, but on 4, 11 and 15 December, she made three voyages to evacuate Allied troops and civilians from Timor.
+On 4, 11 and 15 December 1942, she made three nightly voyages to evacuate around 1000 Australian and Dutch troops as well as civilians from the island of Timor who were caught behind enemy lines after the battle of Timor.
+Lieutenant commander W. J. Kruys was awarded the U.S. Legion of Merit for the Timor mission.
+The crew received the Expedition Cross.

 Between 18 and 24 February 1943, she was deployed with sister ship Van Galen and cruisers HMAS Adelaide and HNLMS Tromp to escort a troop convoy between Fremantle and Melbourne (Operation Pamphlet; this military convoy was carrying the 9th Australian Division, recalled from the Middle East in response to the apparent Japanese threat to Australia).